2012 Belgian Grand Prix: After the accident

 Once Maldonado recovered from his spin he hit Timo Glock after the safety car restart.
-Narain Karthikeyan's HRT spun off backwards and hit into the tyre wall late in the race after a wheel came loose.
+Narain Karthikeyan's HRT spun off backwards and hit the tyre wall late in the race after a wheel came loose.
 After starting the race in 14th, Felipe Massa fought hard to get the fifth place, ahead of Red Bull’s Mark Webber.
 Bruno Senna had eighth position secured but due to a slow puncture he had to make a pitstop with only four laps left in the race, dropping him to 12th.

 Button, who started on pole, was never under threat as Red Bull's Sebastian Vettel fought from 10th to 2nd, ahead of Lotus's Kimi Räikkönen.

 Post-race

 Romain Grosjean was fined €50,000 and was given a one-race ban at the Italian Grand Prix for his role in the crash at the start.

 Pastor Maldonado was given two five-place grid penalties at the Italian Grand Prix, the first of which was for his jump start and the second for causing an avoidable collision with Glock.

+Caterham was fined €10,000 for the unsafe release of Kovalainen, running into Karthikeyan.